benjaminleroy/user-guide/introduction-to-aimms/comparison-with-other-ads-tools.rst

 .. rubric:: Programming language

-If you are a fervent programmer, it seems only natural to build your ADS applications using languages such as ``C``/C++ or Fortran.
+If you are a fervent programmer, it seems only natural to build your applications using languages such as ``C``/C++ or Fortran.
 However, this may not always be the best choice.
 Using a programming language works well when: